crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 The answer is twofold:

-a) they didn't take a good look at it because they relied on the DVS to
+a) as already [reported](http://www.independent.co.uk/voices/comment/when-councils-shroud-their-deals-with-private-developers-in-secrecy-you-get-the-feeling-somethings-up-9161072.html) the council's planning officers didn't look at the viability assessment - partly because of confidentiality, partly because they didn't have the expertise and relied on the DVS to do the job.

 According to the council's Tribunal evidence, because of its highly confidential status only one planning officer was given access to the viability assessment.
 This planning officer
 Neither could she open it entirely because of her version of excel.